SimRuo/canvas-assignments-gnome-extension/README.md

 ## What it does

 - Shows assignments due in the next 14 days
-- Scrolls if there are too many to fit
 - Refreshes every 30 minutes
 - Sends notifications at 1 hour and 30 minutes before deadlines
 - Click to see details or open in browser
+- Right-click assignments to remove irrelevant ones from the list

 ## Troubleshooting